NASA-AMMOS/AIT-Core/doc/source/contribute.rst

 Commit Messages
 ^^^^^^^^^^^^^^^

-BLISS projects take a fairly standard approach to commit message formatting.
+AIT projects take a fairly standard approach to commit message formatting.
 You can checkout `Tim Pope's blog <http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html>`_ for a good starting point to figuring out how to format your commit messages.
 All commit messages should reference a ticket in their title / summary line.

 .. code-block:: none